Moving from the Pacific Islands

 Know what to look for when getting a loan — Commerce Commission

-If you are sending money back to your family in the Pacific, make sure you compare costs and find the option that gives you the best value.
+If you are sending money back to your family in the Pacific, make sure you compare costs.
+Find the option that gives you the best value when transferring money.